Rose-de-Juin/Algorithms/bonus/navigating-objects.md

 ##Your tasks:

 * Write a function `innerJoin` that uses the three provided arrays to return a new array, where each element is also an array containing three objects, one each pulled from `users`, `books` and `usersHaveBooks`.
 Here's the catch: The user object's `id` property **must match** the `user_id` property of the `usersHaveBooks` object, and the book object's `id` property **must match** the `book_id` property of the `usersHaveBooks` object.
+* Write a function called `leftJoin` that accepts three arrays. **All** the objects in whichever array is passed as the *first* argument should be represented in the final output array.

 Feel free to copy the following dummy data: